 Students must apply and be accepted separately into both programs.
 The GMAT or GRE exam is required for the MBA degree.
-The Master of Social Work offers two degree plans, the Advanced for those who have completed a BSW degree from an accredited program or the Standard for those without the BSW degree.
+The Master of Social Work offers two degree plans, the Advanced Standing for those who have completed a BSW degree from an accredited program or the Standard for those without the BSW degree.

 Candidates for the joint MBA/ Master of Social Work degree must complete 33 core hours for MBA and 51 core hours for Social Work if admitted to Social Work under the standard degree plan or 29 core Social Work hours if admitted under the advanced degree plan.
-By proper selection of coursework, it may be possible to reduce the requirements of the joint degree by up to 29 hours compared to the normal requirements of the two degrees completed separately.
+By proper selection of course work, it may be possible to reduce the requirements of the joint degree by up to 29 hours compared to the normal requirements of the two degrees completed separately.
 Since both degrees are awarded simultaneously, all requirements in both programs must be completed in order to receive either degree.
 Students are encouraged to contact appropriate advisors in each program for further details.

-I. Required Co ore Courses 33 sem. hrs.
+re Courses 33 sem. hrs.

-BUS 5390 Management Communication
+Management Communication

-BUS 5395 Focus Firm
+Focus Firm

-BUS 5050 Graduate Business Colloquium (Two o semesters of credit
+Graduate Business Colloquium (Two semes sters of credit required)

-MGT 5310 Management of Organizational Behavior
+Management of Organizational Behavior

-MGT 5385 Strategic Management and Business Policy
+Strategic Management and Business Policy

-MKT 5310 Seminar in Marketing Strategy
+Seminar in Marketing Strategy

-MIS requiremen t, choose one course from:
+MIS requirement, choose one course from:

-MIS 5342 Business Intelligence or
+Business Intelligence or

-MIS 5345 Decision Making with Excel
+Decision Making with Excel

-MIS 5346 Data Warehousing or
+Data Warehousing or

-MIS 5355 Management of Information Systems
+Management of Information Systems

-Required Integra ated Core Courses
+ated Core Courses

-ACC 5121 Accounting Planning
+Accounting Planning

-ACC 5122 Accounting Implementation
+Accounting Implementation

-ACC 5123 Accounting in a Changing Environment
+Accounting in a Changing Environment

-ECO 5115 Demand Analysis
+Demand Analysis

-ECO 5116 Production and Cost Analysis
+Production and Cost Analysis

-ECO 5117 Market Structure Analysis and Estimation
+Market Structure Analysis and Estimation

-FIN 5161 Corporate Finance - Planning
+Corporate Finance - Planning

-FIN 5162 Corporate Finance - Implementation
+Corporate Finance - Implementation

-FIN 5163 Financial Control
+Financial Control

-MGT 5131 Operations Strategy: Concepts and Fundamentals
+Operations Strategy: Concepts and Fundam entals

-MGT 5132 Operations Strategy: Structuring the Operating System
+Operations Strategy: Structuring the Operat ing System

-MGT 5133 Operations Strategy: Managing Operational Focus
+Operations Strategy: Managing Operational Focus

-QBA 5131 Quantitative Methods for Decision Making: Part I
+Quantitative Methods for Decision Making: : Part I

-QBA 5132 Quantitative Methods for Decision Making: Part II
+Quantitative Methods for Decision Making: : Part II

-QBA 5133 Quantitative Methods for Decision Making: Part III
+Quantitative Methods for Decision Makings : Part III

+1 Management Communication Focus Firm Graduate Business Colloquium (Two semes Management of Organizational Behavior Strategic Management and Business Policy Seminar in Marketing Strategy t, choose one course from: Business Intelligence or Decision Making with Excel Data Warehousing or Management of Information Systems ated Core Courses Accounting Planning Accounting Implementation Accounting in a Changing Environment Demand Analysis Production and Cost Analysis Market Structure Analysis and Estimation Corporate Finance - Planning Corporate Finance - Implementation Financial Control Operations Strategy: Concepts and Fundam Operations Strategy: Structuring the Operat Operations Strategy: Managing Operational Quantitative Methods for Decision Making Quantitative Methods for Decision Making

 II.
-Core Social V Vork
+Core Social Work

-Standard degree